taielab/awesome-hacking-lists/README.md

 - [winafl](https://github.com/googleprojectzero/winafl) - A fork of AFL for fuzzing Windows binaries
 - [f-stack](https://github.com/F-Stack/f-stack) - F-Stack is an user space  network development kit with high performance based on DPDK, FreeBSD TCP/IP stack and coroutine API.
 - [pentestkoala](https://github.com/mrschyte/pentestkoala) - Modified dropbear server which acts as a client and allows authless login
-- [JohnTheRipper](https://github.com/magnumripper/JohnTheRipper) - This is the official repo for John the Ripper, "Jumbo" version.
-The "bleeding-jumbo" branch is based on 1.9.0-Jumbo-1 which was released on May 14, 2019.
-An import of the "core" version of john this jumbo was based on (or newer) is found in the "master" branch (CVS: https://cvsweb.openwall.com/cgi/cvsweb.cgi/Owl/packages/john/john/src/).
+- [john](https://github.com/openwall/john) - This is the official repo for John the Ripper jumbo.
+The "bleeding-jumbo" branch is based on 1.9.0-jumbo-1, which was released on May 14, 2019.
+An import of John the Ripper core that this jumbo was based on is found in the "core" branch (CVS: https://cvsweb.openwall.com/cgi/cvsweb.cgi/Owl/packages/john/john/).
 - [firejail](https://github.com/netblue30/firejail) - Linux namespaces and seccomp-bpf sandbox
 - [SE315-OperatingSystem](https://github.com/Azard/SE315-OperatingSystem) - SJTU-SE315 Operating System labs from MIT 6.828, by a SE12er.
 - [passivedns](https://github.com/gamelinux/passivedns) - A network sniffer that logs all DNS server replies for use in a passive DNS setup